flekschas/regl-scatterplot/README.md

 // Lets redraw the scatterplot.
 Since `draw` is caching the points you don't
 // have to specify the points here again if they didn't change. scatterplot.draw();

+// If we want to animate the transition of our point from above to another
+// x,y position, we can also do this by drawing a new point while enableing
+// transition via the `options` argument. scatterplot.draw([[0.6, 0.6, 0, 0.6]], { transition: true });

 // Lets actively unset the points.
 Since `draw()` assumes that you want to
 // redraw existing points you have to actively pass in an empty array.